AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 15 Trip interruption and cancellation insurance

-1. unexpected serious illness of the insured guest.
-Pregnancy determined after booking the trip is also recognized as a reason for incapacity to travel;
+1. Unexpected serious illness of the insured guest.
+Pregnancy discovered after booking the trip is also recognized as a reason for inability to travel;

 2. Serious accident or death of the insured guest;

-5. loss of employment through no fault of the insured guest as a result of termination of employment by the employer;
+5. Loss of employment through no fault of their own as a result of the insured guest being dismissed by their employer;

-6. call-up for military or civilian service of the insured guest, provided that the competent authority does not accept the travel booking as a reason for postponing the summons;
+6. Call-up for basic military or civilian service of the insured guest, provided that the competent authority does not accept the travel booking as a reason for postponing the call-up;

-7. filing of a divorce petition immediately prior to a joint trip by the spouses concerned;
+7. Filing for divorce immediately before a joint trip by the spouses concerned;

-8. arrival of an unexpected court summons, provided that the competent court does not accept the guest's travel booking as a reason for postponing the summons.
+8. Receipt of an unexpected court summons, provided that the competent court does not accept the guest's travel booking as a reason for postponing the summons.

-* Medically justified insured events must be confirmed in writing by the attending physician.
+* Medically justified insurance claims must be confirmed in writing by the attending physician.

-Please note: Existing medical conditions (see, however, Art.
-13 ERV-RVB Hotel Industry 2007) are only insured if they unexpectedly become acute.
+Please note: Existing conditions (see, however, Art.
+13 ERV-RVB Hotellerie 2007) are only insured if they become unexpectedly acute.

 § 16 Place of performance and jurisdiction

-(1) The place of performance is the place where the accommodation establishment is located.
+(1) The place of performance is the location of the accommodation provider.

-(2) For all disputes arising from the accommodation contract, the court with subject-matter and local jurisdiction for the
+(2) For all disputes arising from the accommodation contract, the court with jurisdiction over the accommodation provider

-residence in Austria; in this case, the place of jurisdiction shall be the place specified by the guest in the
+residence in Germany; in this case, the place of jurisdiction shall be the location specified by the guest in the

 registration;

-b) the guest as a consumer only has a domestic place of employment; in this
+b) the guest, as a consumer, only has a place of employment in Germany; in this

 case, this shall be agreed as the place of jurisdiction.